malcx95/sick-coding-challenge/README.md

 ```
 2. Either remove all files untracked by git in the repository or clone a fresh copy of the repository and move your `main.cpp` file there.

+It was discovered that there seems to be a difference in how `imageio` reads the baboon image on
+our computers compared to other peoples computers, causing a different `baboon_buf.dat` file to be created.
+Therefore, we have now provided the
+`baboon_buf.dat` file as a part of this git repository.
+If you just clone a fresh copy of the repository or pull the repository, replacing any
+old `baboon_buf.dat` file which may have been generated, put your `main.cpp` in there (with the correct image names), it should now work.

-If this still doesn't work (which could be due to some platform-dependent undefined behavior), I would suggest you submit your solution anyway.
+If this still doesn't work, (which could be due to some platform-dependent undefined behavior), I would suggest you submit your solution anyway.
 As long as the solution still works on the old image and you have not hard-coded any image values anywhere it should work on the new image as well.